Package io.permazen

 Overview

-At each step in the path, there is a set of possible current object types: at the initial step, this set is just the starting object type, and after the final step, this set equals the target object types.
-It is possible for any step to only apply to some of the current object types.
-This can happen when the field is only defined in some of the object types (for forward step) or when the field can only refer to some of them (for inverse steps).
-In these cases, the search ends for any unmatched types and continues for matching types.
-However, it is an error if, at any step, no types match, which would mean no objects could ever be found.
-It's also an error if the field specified at any step is ambiguous, which can happen when two sub-types define incompatible fields using the same name.
+At each step in the path, there is a set of possible current object types: at the initial step, this set is just the starting object types, and after the final step, this set becomes the target object types.
+At each step, some of the current object types may get pruned because they are incompatible with the next field in the path.
+This happens when the field is only defined in some of the types (for forward steps), or when the field can only refer to some of the types (for inverse steps).
+In these cases, the search ends for any pruned types and continues for the remaining types.
+It is an error if, at any step, all types are pruned, as this would imply that no objects could ever be found.

-Reference paths are denoted in String form as zero or more concatenated reference steps:
+Reference paths are denoted in String form as a concatenation of zero or more reference steps:

-• Inverse reference steps are denoted "<-TypeName.fieldName" where fieldName is the name of a reference field defined in TypeName (or some sub-type).
+• Inverse reference steps are denoted "<-TypeName.fieldName" where fieldName is the name of a reference field defined in TypeName (or some sub-type(s) therein).

 Field Names

-• For Map fields, either myfield.key or myfield.value must be specified.
+• For Map fields, specify the sub-field via either myfield.key or myfield.value.

 Examples